lambda-mud-poe/back-end/README.md

 # Lambda CS MUD Game Backend

-This is the backend of the Lambda MUD game. 🎮
+This is the backend of the :game Lambda MUD game. 🎮

-It is built with Python, Django, a SQLite database in development and PostgreSQL database in production.
+It is built with Python 🐍, Django, a SQLite database in development and PostgreSQL database in production.

 Multiple users can play the game simultaneously.
-Pusher is used to provide real-time communication so players can communicate during the game and get information about the position of other players.
+Pusher is used to provide real-time communication 🔈 so players can communicate during the game and get information about the position of other players.

-## Frontend
+## Frontend 💻

 The frontend is built with React and can be found [here](https://mud-mount-doom.herokuapp.com/)